Jessica Jackley: Career

 Jackley was the co-founder and CEO of ProFounder, a platform that provided tools for small business entrepreneurs in the United States to access start-up capital through crowdfunding and community involvement.

-Prior to ProFounder, Jackley was co-founder and chief marketing officer of Kiva, the world's first p2p microlending website.
-Jackley and Matt Flannery (now her ex-husband) founded Kiva Microfunds in October 2005.
+Prior to ProFounder, Jackley and her then-husband Matt Flannery co-founded Kiva, the world's first person-to-person microlending website in 2005, with Jackley serving as chief marketing officer of Kiva.

 Jackley is a visiting scholar at Stanford University’s Center for Philanthropy and Civil Society, and has taught global entrepreneurship at the Marshall School of Business at USC.
 She is a member of the Council on Foreign Relations, a 2011 World Economic Forum's Young Global Leader, and serves as an active board member on several organizations championing women, microfinance, tech, and the arts, including Opportunity International, the International Museum of Women, and Allowance for Good.

 Jackley has worked in Kenya, Tanzania, and Uganda with Village Enterprise and Project Baobab.
 Jackley also spent three years in the Stanford GSB's Center for Social Innovation and Public Management Program, where she helped launch the inaugural Global Philanthropy Forum.

 Jackley is a mentor of The Girl Effect Accelerator, a two-week business accelerator program that aims to scale startups in emerging markets that are best positioned to impact millions of girls in poverty.

 Personal life

 Jackley was previously married to Matt Flannery, co-founder of Kiva.
-She currently lives in Los Angeles with her second husband, Associate Professor of Creative Writing and best-selling author Reza Aslan, and their three sons.
+She currently lives in Los Angeles with her second husband, professor and author Reza Aslan, and their four children.
 She is a Christian.